Game fishing at the Lakshadweep (Earlier Laccadives)

-Kalpeni atoll has a huge storm bank of coral debris along its eastern and south-eastern shorelines, something interesting to dive and snorkel about for those who fancy it.
-Lot of other watersports can also be indulged in while out here at Lakshadweep like reef walking, kayaking and pedal boating.
+Kalpeni Atoll has a huge storm bank of coral debris along its eastern and south-eastern shorelines, something interesting to dive and snorkel about for those who fancy it.
+A lot of other watersports can also be indulged in while out here at Lakshadweep like reef walking, kayaking, and pedal boating.

 Minicoy island is about 398 Km off Kochin and is the second biggest island of the archipelago (The largest being Andrott) spreading out over about 10.6 Km and has the largest lagoon of the whole group.
 Minicoy is an important Tuna fishing center and even houses a Tuna Canning Factory and an ancient Lighthouse.
 Covered with dense coconut groves and lazy winding village roads, Minicoy has a tradition of having beautifully maintained village houses.

-Game fishing at Lakshadweep is a must experience adventure for anglers as the seas around Lakshadweep are rich in fishery resources and the main fishery resource of the islands are Tuna fish (Some real big ones to go by).
-It might also interest some Anglers to know that Octopus is a delicacy around these parts and if you get a change to befriend a few locals you could also get to learn octopus hunting with them.
-Needless to say a large part of the population in Lakshadweep depends on the fishery resources which is also the main livelihood of the inhabitants of the islands.
-Of all the islands and a number of submerged banks and open reef’s, the fishing activities are mainly concentrated around 11 islands and reef areas of Perumul Par, Valiyapani and Cheriyapani.
+Game fishing at the Lakshadweep is a must-experience adventure for anglers as the seas around Lakshadweep are rich in fishery resources and the main fishery resource of the islands is Tuna fish (Some really big ones to go by).
+It might also interest some Anglers to know that Octopus is a delicacy around these parts and if you get a chance to befriend a few locals you could also get to learn octopus hunting with them.
+Needless to say, a large part of the population in Lakshadweep depends on the fishery resources which is also the main livelihood of the inhabitants of the islands.
+Of all the islands and several submerged banks and open reefs, the fishing activities are mainly concentrated around 11 islands and reef areas of Perumul Par, Valiyapani, and Cheriyapani.

-Again much like in the Andaman and Nicobar Islands, the other Angling haven lying towards the eastern side of India, all Anglers require to apply for a fishing permit if they wish to fish these waters for Game Fish.
-Non-Indians will also require to apply for Government entry permits and transfer taxes.
-Well you anglers do not need to go fishing out far to find where you can find the entry permit as we have left the link to the Government site right here .
+Again much like in the Andaman and Nicobar Islands lying towards the eastern side of India, all Anglers are required to apply for a fishing permit if they wish to fish these waters for Game Fish.
+Non-Indians will also be required to apply for Government entry permits and transfer taxes.
+Well, you anglers do not need to go fishing out far to find where you can find the entry permit as we have left the link to the Government site right here .
 You can also find the whole link below.

 All Indian travelers are permitted to visit all the islands of Lakshadweep for angling or otherwise.
-However, Foreign tourists who carry a valid Passport and visa for visiting India, can only visit the Islands of Agatti, Kadmat and International Tourist Resort of Bangaram, that too with permission of Administrator.
-Its best to plan your trip and book your charter well in advance so that you have all your permissions and paper work in place when you finally land here.
-Needless to say all good charters will help you thru with the whole process.
+However, Foreign tourists who carry a valid Passport and visa for visiting India can only visit the Islands of Agatti, Kadmat, and the International Tourist Resort of Bangaram, that too with permission of the Administrator.
+Its best to plan your trip and book your charter well in advance so that you have all your permissions and paperwork in place when you finally land here.
+Needless to say all good charters will help you through with the whole process.

 All party Anglers must remember that no great luxuries are offered on the Islands.
-However, your tranquil sea view cottage will more than cover for it.
+However, your tranquil sea-view cottage will more than cover for it.
 Beer Guzzlers do note that except at Bangaram, beer nor any other alcohol consumption is allowed on these islands.
-The locals here live simple and are very hospitable.
-You can cherish the food in these parts which comprises mainly of local grown Rice along with Fresh Fish Preparations, Meats, Veges and Legumes.
+The locals here live simply and are very hospitable.
+You can cherish the food in these parts which comprises mainly of locally grown Rice along with Fresh Fish Preparations, meat, vegetables, and Legumes.

-Fishing can be done around one of the many atolls, lagoons and islands.
-If you go chasing the big fish like sailfish, GT’s and Wahoos, it will require a few hours of sailing off into the open waters.
+Fishing can be done around one of the many atolls, lagoons, and islands.
+If you go chasing the big fish like sailfish, GTs, and Wahoos, it will require a few hours of sailing off into the open waters.
 The boats used for fishing are mostly traditional wooden boats that can clock speeds of 10 to 12 Knots.
-Usually expeditions are best carried out overnight wherein Anglers can have sleep ins in either the boats or at one of the overnight stay alternatives available in the lagoons.
-The whole journey can be quite demanding and is only meant for anglers that are physically fit and up to the challenge.
-Usually a minimum of 2 boats carrying 3 to 4 anglers each, along with the guide crew go together for added safety.
+Usually, expeditions are best carried out overnight wherein Anglers can have sleep-ins in either the boats or at one of the overnight stay alternatives available in the lagoons.
+The whole journey can be quite demanding and is only meant for anglers who are physically fit and up to the challenge.
+Usually, a minimum of 2 boats carrying 3 to 4 anglers each, along with the guide crew go together for added safety.
 It would be pertinent to note that most spots cut you off from any cellular networks.
 Nothing better to enjoy some uninterrupted angling time …right?